quicwg/base-drafts/draft-ietf-quic-transport.md

 A client MAY attempt 0-RTT after receiving a Retry packet by sending 0-RTT packets to the connection ID provided by the server.
 A client MUST NOT change the cryptographic handshake message it sends in response to receiving a Retry.

-A client that sends additional 0-RTT packets without constructing a new cryptographic handshake message MUST NOT reset the packet number to 0 after a Retry packet; see {{packet-0rtt}}.
+A client MUST NOT reset the packet number to 0 for any packet number space after processing a Retry packet; {{packet-0rtt}} contains more information on this.

 A server acknowledges the use of a Retry packet for a connection using the original_connection_id transport parameter (see